 \section{Abstract}

 Measuring small separations between two optical sources, either in space or in time, constitute an important metrological challenge as standard intensity-only measurements fail for vanishing separations.
 Contrarily, it has been established that appropriate coherent mode projections can appraise arbitrarily small separations with quantum-limited precision.
 However, the question of whether the optical coherence brings any metrological advantage to mode projections is still a point of debate.
 Here, we elucidate this problem by experimentally investigating the effect of varying coherence on estimating the temporal separation between two single-photon pulses.
 We show that, for an accurate interpretation, special attention must be paid to properly normalize the quantum Fisher information to account for the strength of the signal.
-Our experiment demonstrates that coherent mode projections are optimal for any degree of coherence.